rzjnzk/rzjnzk/README.md

 I am in the early stages of building a startup.
-I will launch with a **QR ordering app** designed for hospitality venues, and plan to expand into other areas.
+I will launch with a **QR ordering app** designed for hospitality venues, and plan to expand into other unrelated areas.

 ## Skills and Areas of Interest